SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 ## 2. General notes

 Targets and Indicators were found from the UN Statistics Division (<a id="SDGT+Is">[Statistics Division, 2021](#f1)</a>).
 This list includes "the global indicator framework as contained in A/RES/71/313, the refinements agreed by the Statistical Commission at its 49th session in March 2018 (E/CN.3/2018/2, Annex II) and 50th session in March 2019 (E/CN.3/2019/2, Annex II), changes from the 2020 Comprehensive Review (E/CN.3/2020/2, Annex II) and refinements (E/CN.3/2020/2, Annex III) from the 51st session in March 2020, and refinements from the 52nd session in March 2021 (E/CN.3/2021/2, Annex)". (https://unstats.un.org/sdgs/indicators/indicators-list/)

-* Definition of "capacity" : "[...] the ability of people, organizations and society as a whole to manage their affairs successfully"<a id="UNDGcapacity">[2](#f2)</a>.
-* Definition of "capacity development" : "the process whereby people, organizations and society as a whole unleash, strengthen, create, adapt, and maintain capacity over time, in order to achieve development results"<a id="UNDGcapacity">[2](#f2)</a>.

 During editing of this string (2021), we have consulted another set of queries for reference: <a id="Aurora">[Aurora Universities network (2020)](#f4)</a>.